 And if you run out of room inside, you can strap the kids down to the built-in cross bar roof racks.
 We don’t actually recommend you do this, but you get the point.
 There’s an abundance of colours, particularly in the variants that aren’t the Sport.

 If you’ve been paying attention, the other two variants come in Crystal White Pearl, Crimson Red Pearl, Dark Blue Pearl, Ice Silver Metallic, Brilliant Bronze Metallic, Magnetite Grey Metallic, Storm Grey Metallic, Autumn Green Metallic, and Crystal Black Silica.

 The recommended drive away price for the Outback AWD is $44,791.
 The Outback Touring AWD will cost you $52,931.
 All three varieties come with a 5-year unlimited kilometre warranty, 5-years capped price servicing and 12-months roadside assist.

-You can catch and kill, we mean build and price a new 2021 Subaru Outback AWD or Outback Touring AWD at the Subaru Australia website, but it’s also worth shopping around to see if you can get a better offer.
+You can catch and kill, we mean build and price a new 2021 Subaru Outback AWD or Outback Touring AWD at the Subaru Australia website.

 Our test vehicles were provided by Subaru Australia.
 To find out more about the 2021 Subaru Outback AWD and Outback Touring AWD, contact your local Subaru dealer.